 So what will you find in the Learnscape?
+Our Yurt offers a meeting place for our weekday Network Charter School classes and weekend special programs.
 Our user-friendly composting and water-catchment systems model energy and water conservation.
 Our gardens produce food as well as awaken the senses.
 Nature-themed artwork mirrors the wonders of nature nearby.
 And outdoor classrooms (Hazelnut Hollow, Squirrel Kitchen, Pollinators Playground, Frog Haven, and the Edible Schoolyard) and natural play areas for kids (Nature’s Builders Playspace, Beaver Dam-River Run, the Nest, and our wonderful sandbox) make learning outside fun.

 Our Learnscape inspires curiosity, imagination, and stewardship.
 We hope you will join us for a program here soon!